• About

 “This is the first study testing coffee drinking timing patterns and health outcomes,” said lead author Dr. Lu Qi, HCA Regents Distinguished Chair and professor at Tulane University’s Celia Scott Weatherhead School of Public Health and Tropical Medicine in New Orleans, in a news release.
 “We don’t typically advise about timing in our dietary guidance, but perhaps we should be thinking about this in the future.”

 The authors studied the dietary and health data of 40,725 adults aged 18 and older from the National Health and Nutrition Examination Survey conducted from 1999 to 2018.
-During 10 cycles over the years, those participants provided details of their dietary intake from the previous day.
+Over the years, participants provided details of their dietary intake from the previous day during 10 cycles.
 The authors also included a subgroup of 1,463 adults from both the women’s and men’s versions of the Lifestyle Validation Study who had completed at least one weeklong dietary record.

 RelatedPosts